MingyueDing05/TkrDemo/README.md

-# TkrDemo - OO parser and generator
+# TkrDemo - OO parser and GUI generator

 This is a demo for an OO parser and generator that parses a syntax language and generates QT-based GUI.
 The parser reads in the language in python comments and generates an AST.
 Based on the AST, the geneartor recursively builds layouts holding different widgets.